anithri/guard-git/README.md

 ## UNDER DEVELOPMENT
 Work is still proceeding on guard-grit and it is not ready to be used anywhere much less production.

+I am using this as an experiment for ways to do self-adding modules, so that is why the module includes are so complicated.
+If this takes off I'll prolly refactor those to be a bit simpler.

 ## Intended Usage

 Guard Grit will support the following functionality.
 Each can be turned on or off individually.